About

 Paloma Ronquillo

-She is a two-time recipient of the Panavision New Filmmaker Grant and a proud associate member of the Society of Camera Operators and Women in Media.
-Passionate about increasing inclusivity for women in film, Paloma strives to create more opportunities and representation within the industry.
+She is a two-time recipient of the Panavision New Filmmakers Grant and an Associate Member of the Society of Camera Operators (S.O.C.).

 Recognitions & Awards